Lemonatix/how-to-julia/README.md

 # How-to-Julia

 This repository is a course created to help learn Julia, a high-level, high-performance programming language for technical computing.
+It also hosts plots, mainly for mathematics and physics.

 ## Introduction